paladp/cs203-S2019-assessment/assessment.md

   * N = Commit messages are nonsensical
   * I = Commit messages are uninformative
   * A = Commit messages are sensible but not descriptive
-  * G = Commit messages are both clear, and moderately descricommunicates difficultiesptive
+  * G = Commit messages are both clear, and moderately descriptive
   * E = Commit messages are clear, concise and descriptive

 ### Continuous Integration with Travis